How well do you know your ideal customer?

 Prioritize the marketing channels that matter

-A common trap in marketing is to try to be everywhere with your brand, spreading yourself and your resources thin across several channels.
-When your buyer persona includes where your target customer spends their time, it’s easier to determine which channels to focus on and—more important—which channels not to focus on.
+A common trap in marketing is to try to be everywhere, spreading yourself and your resources thin across several channels.
+When your buyer persona indicates where your target customer spends their time, it’s easier to determine which channels to focus on and—more importantly—which channels not to focus on.

-Ensure your copywriting, design, and content resonates with your audience
+Ensure your copywriting, design, and content resonate with your audience